special culture

 Photo: Getty Images

-In her truly stunning medley at the 2024 Met Gala, Ariana Grande managed to combine “Once Upon a Dream,” from Disney’s Sleeping Beauty, with a string of her most infectious pop hits—both new (“Yes, And”) and long-established (“Seven Rings”).
-Bringing it all home?
-A tear-jerking rendition of “When You Believe” with her Wicked co-star Cynthia Erivo.
-Oh, and did we mention the 30 dancers, 40-person choir, and two different Maison Margiela Artisanal looks?
+During her breathtaking medley at the 2024 Met Gala, Ariana Grande artfully merged “Once Upon a Dream,” from Disney’s Sleeping Beauty, with a collection of her most captivating pop tunes—both contemporary and well-known.
+The finale?
+A heartrending version of “When You Believe” alongside her Wicked co-star Cynthia Erivo.
+Not to forget, the ensemble included 30 dancers, a choir of 40, and two distinct Maison Margiela Artisanal outfits.

 Lizzo